Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes With Three Erasures

-\begin{lemma}[Cycle Lemma II] Suppose that all $3s$ traces constructed in Round I are given.
-Moreover, suppose that $t$ is divisible by the characteristic of the fields $B$ and $F$.
-Then the following statements hold. \begin{itemize} \item If the trace $\tr\big( \qsptab\fab \big)$ is known, one can determine the trace $\tr \big( \psptas\fas \big)$. \item If the trace $\tr \big( \psptas\fas \big)$ is known, one can determine the trace $\tr \big( \rsptap\fap \big)$. \item If the trace $\tr \big( \rsptap\fap \big)$ is known, one can determine the trace $\tr\big( \qsptab\fab \big)$. \end{itemize} \end{lemma} \begin{proof} The proof of this lemma proceeds along the same lines as the proof of Lemma~\ref{lem:cycle1}. \end{proof} To establish the validity of the procedure used in the second round of repair, it remains to show that one can simultaneously ``activate'' the two cycles whenever one of the ratios of pairwise differences among $\alpha^*$, $\overline{\alpha}$, and $\alpha'$ belongs to the kernel of the trace function.
+\begin{lemma}[Cycle Lemma II] Suppose that all $3(n-3)$ repair traces downloaded and $3(t-2)$ target traces constructed in the Download Phase are given.
+Moreover, suppose that $t$ is divisible by $\cF$.
+Then the following statements hold. \begin{itemize} \item If the target trace $\tr\big( \qtab\fab \big)$ is known, one can determine the target trace $\tr \big( \ptas\fas \big)$. \item If the target trace $\tr \big( \ptas\fas \big)$ is known, one can determine the target trace $\tr \big( \rtap\fap \big)$. \item If the target trace $\tr \big( \rtap\fap \big)$ is known, one can determine the target trace $\tr\big( \qtab\fab \big)$. \end{itemize} \end{lemma} \begin{proof} The proof of this lemma proceeds along the same lines as the proof of Lemma~\ref{lem:cycle1}. \end{proof}

+To establish the validity of the procedure used in the Complement Phase, it remains to show that one can simultaneously ``activate'' the two cycles whenever one of the ratios of pairwise differences among $\alpha^*$, $\overline{\alpha}$, and $\alpha'$ belongs to the kernel $K$ of the trace function.